There’s never been a better time to create the home of your dreams - let us help at Build It Live!

+Claim your two free tickets here!Considering building an oak frame home?
 The oak frame construction method provides self builders with an opportunity to create an efficient and sustainable home brimming with charm and character.
+Oak frame is often used alongside other construction methods such as structural insulated panels (SIPs) or brick and block, and is frequently combined with a masonry or timber cladding facade for effect.

-Oak frame is often used alongside other construction methods such as structural insulated panels (SIPs) or brick and block, and is frequently combined with a masonry facade for effect.
-The frame is manufactured off-site, meaning its construction time tends to be shorter than other building methods – normally two to three weeks with good weather and site conditions.
+An oak frame structure is manufactured offsite (often referred to as prefab construction), meaning its construction time tends to be shorter than other building methods – normally two to three weeks with good weather and site conditions.
 This process means that budgets in other areas can be cut down significantly, especially on project management and contractors, for instance.

 Trusses not only play an important role in the overall composition of the home – supporting the roof and distributing the weight of the building – but they are also one of the most attractive features of building with oak frame.
 Keeping the structure exposed and incorporating it into the overall design scheme can yield really impressive results.